 This kind of covert consolidation isn’t supposed to happen.
 But media companies have exploited loopholes in the Federal Communications Commission’s ownership rules.
 Many broadcasters claim that as long as a company’s name isn’t on a broadcast license, it can control everything from news programming to office operations without being considered an “owner.”
 But these deals, called “Shared Service Agreements,” look and act just like any other media merger.

 Covert consolidation is at work in more than 100 communities around the country.
 Free Press seeks to close the FCC’s loopholes and foster true competition in local media markets.

 You can join with others in your community to demand change at the local level.
 Help uncover these dirty deals; submit video and information to our campaign; and take action to pressure local broadcasters.
-Together we’ll build a case against covert consolidation that the FCC won’t be able to ignore.
+Together we’re building a case against covert consolidation that the FCC won’t be able to ignore.